ISpillMyDrink/OpenSuperClone/README.md

 - Switched from GTK2 to GTK3
 - Updated kernel driver to work on 5.15

+## Planned Changes

+- Refactoring of codebase (get rid of -fcommon flag)
+- Implement DKMS for driver (un-)installation
+- Remove requirement for running as root
+- Get completely rid of GTK2 code

 ## Known Issues

-- OSCViewer is extremely buggy in GTK3 and missing functionality from its GTK2 counterpart, it is recommended to build it with GTK2 instead
+- OSCViewer is extremely buggy in GTK3 and missing functionality from its GTK2 counterpart, it is recommended to build it with GTK2 for the time being

 ## Compiling